-- He can use an open cup to drink and a spoon to feed himself. - Ite locates sounds and responds to his name.
+- He can use an open cup to drink D and a spoon to feed himself. - 9/4 He locates sounds and responds to his name.

-How to observe abilities at about $2-2^{1/2}$ years
+How to observe abilities at about 2-21/2 years

-- 1. Ask if the parents have any concerns: - S About the child's health or development (Table 19). - About the child's walking, talking, understanding, hearing or vision. - Solution of the set of the set
+- 1. Ask if the parents have any concerns: - S About the child's health or development (Table 19). - About the child's walking, talking, understanding, hearing or vision. - Sout the child's eating and sleeping.